 Look for an Email from Lendistry

-If you previously started your application, Lendistry will have sent you a new username, password and application links by January 10.
+If you previously started your application, Lendistry will have sent you a new username, password and application links.
 Please check your junk mail and spam.

 Passwords and Uploads

 If you have started the application process and now cannot upload documents or get back into the system, please be sure to use the new password and the new link from the email that was sent to you by Lendistry.
 If that doesn’t work, contact Lendistry directly so they can help you reset your password or assist you with any upload issues.

 If you have completed your application and your application status still displays as pending, it is likely that the banking information section has not been completed.
 This is okay.
 You do not have to submit your banking documents until you are selected as a grantee.
 Once you have completed your application, you will receive an e-mail from Lendistry confirm your application has been received for Round 2.